pyOpenSci/software-peer-review/how-to/editors-guide.md

 Editors generally should:

 - Have completed a review for _at least_ 1 package for pyOpenSci.
-- Have some experience with open source software that supports the scientific Python community.
+- Have some experience with open-source software that supports the scientific Python community.
 This experience could be maintaining or contributing to packages.
-It also could be experience related to usability of open source software and/or documentation, tutorials etc. Or finally it could be involvement in the scientific Python community in some other way.
+It could also be experience related to usability of open-source software and/or documentation, tutorials, etc. Alternatively, it could involve participation in the broader scientific Python community in another capacity.

 ## Two types of editors